 The TRM will be applied prospectively.
 The input values are from the application forms and standard input values (based on measured data including metered data and evaluation results).
 The TRM will be updated periodically based on new information and available data, and then applied prospectively for future program years.
-Updates will not alter the number of credits, once awarded, by the Administrator.
+Updates will not alter the number of AEPS credits, once awarded, by the Administrator, nor will it alter any energy savings or demand reductions already in service and within the measure life.